spedas/pyspedas/README.md

 ## Installation

 pySPEDAS supports Windows, macOS and Linux.
-To get started, install the `pyspedas` package using PyPI or Anaconda:
+To get started, install the `pyspedas` package using PyPI:

 ### PyPI